Linaro/lava/doc/v2/actions-boot.rst

 type
 ----

+.. caution:: This support is deprecated and has been replaced by :ref:`kernel type in the deploy action <deploy_to_tftp_kernel_type>`.

 The type of boot, dependent on the U-Boot configuration.
 This needs to match the supported boot types in the device configuration, e.g. it may change the load addresses passed to U-Boot.